Respectability politics: Fashion

 One way in which women can abide by respectability politics is through their clothing.
 The ways in which women dress is highly indicative of their place and level of respectability within society and the community.
 Women who dress respectably are more likely to be admitted into social and political institutions.
 This precedent became most apparent in the Victorian era.

 Marriage

 According to scholars such as Simone de Beauvoir, getting married is an example of respectability politics for women and men.
-While being married gives participants access to a variety of benefits like health care and tax benefits, de Beauvoir argues this also comes with the necessity to abide by bourgeois respectability.
-This type of respectability is specific to women, and requires that women "perform a service in the marriage".
-These services include satisfying men's sexual needs and caring for the household.
+While being married gives participants access to benefits such as health care and tax benefits, de Beauvoir argues that this comes with the necessity to abide by bourgeois respectability.
+This type of respectability is specific to women, and requires that women "perform a service in the marriage", which includes satisfying men's sexual needs and caring for the household.
 Today, respectability politics within marriages may be mitigated by greater levels of economic and social equality between men and women.